 - Improvements in irrigation scheduling (timing and irrigation amount)

 The increased precision and reliability of delivery in drip irrigation products are important technological advances.
-The incorporation of pressure compensation into a range of microirrigation products, including drip emitters, together with anti suck-back mechanisms are important examples.
-Also, the ability of drip emitters to handle lower quality water, without blockage, is another example.
-This latter advance has application for lower quality water (in terms of suspended solids) such as stormwater and waterway sources and some treated effluent water.
+The incorporation of pressure compensation into a range of micro irrigation products, including drip emitters, together with anti suck-back mechanisms are important examples.
+Also, the ability of drip emitters to handle lower-quality water, without blockage, is another example.
+This latter advance has applications for lower quality water (in terms of suspended solids) such as stormwater and waterway sources and some treated effluent water.

 IRRIGATION SCHEDULING TECHNOLOGY

 The main thrust of improved efficiency has been directed at improving the timing of irrigation.
 In many sectors, it is considered that the greatest saving in urban irrigation can be achieved through more precise and weather-sensitive timing of irrigation.
 Overwatering (excessive run times) is considered a major source of inefficiency.
 The SWAT program (Smart Water Application Technology) in the USA is strongly focused on improvement through technology such as the use of weather station data and calculation of the daily evapotranspiration rate (ET)).

 Potentially the greatest opportunity for technology in the water management of mature trees is in the area of soil moisture sensing.
 Obtaining feedback on the actual soil moisture conditions in the tree root zones is potentially very valuable.